OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 <!--# OpenNebula Configuration (oned) -->

 The OpenNebula Daemon (`oned`) is the **core service of the cloud management platform**.
-It manages the cluster nodes, virtual networks and storages, groups, users and their virtual machines, and provides the XML-RPC API to other services and end-users.
+It manages the cluster nodes, Virtual Networks and storages, groups, users and their Virtual Machines, and provides the XML-RPC API to other services and end users.
 The service is distributed as an operating system package `opennebula` with system service `opennebula`.

 ## Configuration